Heat Safety Tips For Pets

 Hot Cars and Pets

 Every year, children and animals tragically die when they are left in hot cars.
 One death is too many, and the Good Samaritan aims to end hot-car deaths.
-Visit here to learn more about the Good Samaritan Law.
+Learn more about the Good Samaritan Law.

 Your car can become a deadly oven in just minutes.